 Story

-The game revolves around Vincent Brooks, a 30s guy, who gets cursed by the "Woman's Wrath".
-Only people who are cheating in their relationships can get this curse, and of course Vincent is in the middle of an affair.
-People who are cursed have a recurring nightmare every night, where they are climbing a tower, and if they fall, they die in real life.
+The game revolves around Vincent Brooks, a 30s guy, who gets cursed with the "Woman's Wrath".
+Only people who are cheating in their relationships are afflicted by this curse, and of course Vincent is in the middle of an affair.
+The accursed are damned to relive a nightmare every night, where they are climbing an endless tower, and if they slip up and fall, they die in real life.
 The main themes that the game deals with, are: relationships, infidelity, settling down, taking responsibility, having kids.
 I personally found the story to be quite engaging.

 Gameplay

 I would put the game in the puzzle genre, with a bit of walking simulator.
-It is split into two major parts: every day, you start with a daytime segment, hanging out with friends, eating, "spending time" with the women.
-This part is not much of game, it's mostly just where the story progresses.
-The decisions you make during the day, like what to reply to texts, effect your morality, which ultimately decides the ending, and changes a few things along the story.
+It is split into two major parts: every day, you start with a daytime segment, hanging out with friends, eating, "spending time" with women.
+This part has not much gameplay, but it's where the story progresses.
+The decisions you make during the day, like what to reply to texts.
+This affects your morality. which ultimately decides what ending you get, and changes a few things along the story.
 These social parts are nowhere near as complex as something like Persona, they don't have an actual effect on the gameplay, for better or worse.

 At the end of the day, there are is the night time segment which is the "meat" of the game, where you have to climb the tower.
 You start at the bottom, and have to get to the top, in a given time frame.
 Your actions are: